tiacsys/bridle/doc/lpnb/gs_installing.rst

 Updating the repositories
 =========================

-If you work with a specific release of the |LPNB|, you do not need to update your repositories, because the release will not change.
+If you work with a specific release of |BRIDLE|, you do not need to update your repositories, because the release will not change.
 However, you might want to switch to a newer release or check out the latest state of development.